 Chiltepines are popular in Southwestern and Northern Mexican cuisine.
 They are used to add heat to salsa and soups, and can be crushed straight over a meal or rubbed into food as part of a marinade.
 When the chiltepines are still unripe and green they are often pickled in vinigar.
 Chiltepines have even found their way into cocktails and desserts.
 They rank very high on the Scoville scale (50,000 to 100,000 Scoville units) or an 8 on a scale of 10.
 But their heat is very fleeting and does not last for a long period of time like other spicy chiles.

 Chiltepines, like all chiles, are high in vitamins A and C.

-Nabhan, Gary Paul & Rood, Ashlee (2004).
+Nabhan, Gary Paul., Editor (2004).
 Renewing America’s Food Traditions: Bringing Cultural and Culinary Mainstays from the Past into the New Millennium.
-Flagstaff, AZ: Centre for Sustainable Environments.
+Flagstaff, AZ: Center for Sustainable Environments.

 Nelson, Suzanne (1999).
 Toasting El Chiltepin.
 Seedhead News: 66.